 In the USA, it is becoming expected news that a Nigerian man has just murdered his wife, mostly a medical bride.
 Many Nigerian men can face up to the reality of their wives earning much more they do but not to the reality of the power, independence and dominance it confers upon wives.
 What a strange paradox?
 The result is often terminal violence in the USA but in Europe murder under such circumstances is a rarity even though the domestic problems can be terrible.
 Successful men are not the ones who murder their wives in these cases.
 The cost of medical mail brides is not usually easy to manage in the long run for many.

-Diaspora is not exactly a bed of roses for Nigerians even those who are born and have lived there all their lives.
+The diaspora is not exactly a bed of roses for Nigerians even those who are born and have lived there all their lives.
 Discrimination plays a major role in the lives and careers of Nigerians living outside.
-Economic struggles and underemployment will be experienced by Nigerians living in diaspora especially when they just arrive.
-In most cases Nigerian doctors, chartered engineers, chartered accountants, qualified teachers, barristers would find themselves working as kitchen porters, security guards and cleaners till they pass their foreign professional exams and somehow manage to acquire usually ‘elusive’ professional ‘work experience’.
+Economic struggles and underemployment will be experienced by Nigerians living in the diaspora especially when they just arrive.
+In most cases, Nigerian doctors, chartered engineers, chartered accountants, qualified teachers, barristers would find themselves working as kitchen porters, security guards and cleaners till they pass their foreign professional exams and somehow manage to acquire usually ‘elusive’ professional ‘work experience’.

-What tends to happen when the female medical professional gets her papers to stay in diaspora, passes her exams or ‘adaptation’ and starts working, the dynamic of the relationship invariably changes.
+What tends to happen when the female medical professional gets her papers to stay in the diaspora, passes her exams or ‘adaptation’ and starts working, the dynamic of the relationship invariably changes.
 If the man is financially successful and continues to earn much more or just as much money as his wife she gains reasonable independence in the relationship.
-Successful men in diaspora are not known to have a preference for marry medical brides due certain social reasons.
-However, if the man is struggling financially or earns considerably less than the wife there is no surprise when she becomes totally independent of the man or tries to call the shots.
+Successful men in the diaspora are not known to have a preference for marrying medical brides due to certain social reasons.
+However, if the man is struggling financially or earns considerably less than the wife there is no surprise when she becomes completely independent of her man or tries to call the shots.

 The allure of relocating overseas is irresistible enough but many women in such situations develop deep-seated resentment over time about being brought to diaspora on false pretexts of the man’s ‘good life’ overseas and being persuaded to marry an obvious “inferior” career-wise and sometimes otherwise in many senses.
 Well, in hindsight mode.
 The resentment and greater economic power would produce actions and reactions on the part of the wife that will displease the man; rendering the very social stature of his manhood is threatened existentially can be dangerous.